evgfitil/api_yamdb/README.md

 ```
 If everything went well, you now have a server running on http://localhost:8000

-You can also run `pytest` to make sure is everything is ok.
+You can also run `pytest` to make sure is everything is ok

 You can find API specification and all available endpoints on documentation page http://localhost:8000/redoc/